caseyg/awesome/TOPICS.md

 *   [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc

-## agentic-ai

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

 ## eink

 *   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
 Ghost in the machine!